Dreams (video game)

-Dreams is a game creation system video game developed by Media Molecule and published by Sony Interactive Entertainment for the PlayStation 4 in February 2020.
+Dreams is a 2020 game creation system video game developed by Media Molecule and published by Sony Interactive Entertainment for the PlayStation 4.
 Players can create and play user-generated content in the forms of games, audiovisual experiences and game assets, which can be shared or remixed to be used in other players' creations.

-Dreams includes several games developed using the game itself by Media Molecule, including Art's Dream, Ancient Dangers: A Bat's Tale, and several virtual reality mini-games.
+On 11 April 2023, Media Molecule announced on their website that they would end live service support for Dreams in September 2023, in favour of an unannounced new project.
+Online server support will continue, as will bug fixing, in-game curation, official streams, and community engagement and promotion.

 Gameplay

 In Dreams, players control an "imp", which is used to interact with the game's world and interface like a mouse cursor, create new items and characters, and manipulate objects by grabbing and pulling them.
 Players can move the imp with one of two control schemes: moving and rotating the DualShock 4 or PlayStation Move controllers, or using the left and right analog sticks.
 The imp is customizable, and can possess characters featured in a dream, allowing players to take direct control of these characters.

 Dreams consists of six main sections: DreamSurfing, DreamShaping, Highlights, Profile, Community Jam, and Homespace.
 It also features a game made in Dreams by Media Molecule known as Art's Dream.